dmbarbour/wikilon/docs/AwelonLang.md

 ### Sophisticated Types

 We can establish conventions such as use of `foo_type` to declare typeful metadata for `foo`, and could support a more sophisticated analysis - contracts, Hoare logic, termination checking, algorithmic complexity, auxiliary hints and proof strategies, etc..
 To support dependent, existential, higher order, GADTs, and other types, we'll probably need to do so.
 Ideally, analysis algorithms would be supplied via the same dictionary.

+## Structural Equivalence

+A structural equivalence assertion has a surprising amount of utility.

+        [A][B](eq) == [A][B]     iff A,B, structurally equivalent

+Using this, we can assert that two key-value structures share the same key comparison or hash functions.
+We can perform lightweight unit testing.
+And we can effectively assert shared origins for values if taken together with symbolically scoped value sealers.
+Although Awelon lacks nominative types, asserting shared origins can serve a similar role.

 ## Hierarchical Dictionaries